George Washington's tent: Later history

 The tents were exhibited at the U.S. Patent Office, and transferred to the Smithsonian Institution in 1881.
 It wasn't until 1901, nearly 40 years after their seizure, that the tents and Washington artifacts were returned to the Lees' son, George Washington Custis Lee.
 In 1906, Robert E. Lee's daughter Mary Custis Lee donated George Washington's military tents for a benefit sale to raise funds for the Home for Needy Confederate Women in Richmond.

-In 1909, the exterior of the office/sleeping tent was purchased by Reverend Dr. W. Herbert Burk for the Valley Forge Museum of American History, predecessor to the Valley Forge Historical Society.
+In 1909, the exterior of the office/sleeping tent was purchased by Reverend W. Herbert Burk for the Valley Forge Museum of American History, predecessor to the Valley Forge Historical Society.
 It was exhibited in a museum on the grounds of the 1777–1778 Valley Forge encampment.

 Current locations

 Pieces of the tents are currently owned by four different historical organizations: